 Disbelief – You may be finding it hard to believe that this could happen to you, or that a person that you know or trust could have done this to you.
 Most sexual offences are committed by a person known to the victim.
 This makes it even harder to make sense of what has happened or to come to decision about what to do.
 The stereotype of an attacker hiding in the bushes waiting for a victim to walk by is in fact rare.

-You are normal - Some people describe feeling dazed or numb, sometimes describing it as like living in a dream.
+Some people describe feeling dazed or numb, sometimes describing it as like living in a dream.
+You are normal.

 You may be trying to make sense of what happened to you, you may not remember things in the right order or maybe you can’t remember everything that was said or done.
 This is your body’s way of protecting you from the trauma of sexual violence and is a perfectly normal response to such a traumatic experience.